siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/overview.md

 * Minor Enhancements
 ### Version 1.3.34

-* **Removed Manual User Access Key**: From current version onwards this plugin will only support Auto Generated User Access Key feature of Urbancode Velocity.
+* **Removed Manual User Access Key**: From current version onwards this plugin will only support Auto Generated User Access Key feature of DevOps Velocity.
 * **Added Category**:ALM | SCM | BUILD are the categories of Github plugin .
 Also added global regex pattern to generate default link rule.

 ### Version 1.2.25